 The kelp forests and climate change working group has now completed our two NCEAS funded working group meetings.
 We are holding a third meeting at NCEAS around the annual Western Society of Naturalists meeting in November, and will be holding an additional session at the International Temperate Reefs Symposium for both NCEAS working group members as well as additional members from the outgrowth of the working group – the Kelp Ecosystem Ecology Network.

 The group itself has spawned off seven separate products that are on track to be completed in the winter and spring of 2014.
 Two will be presented at the International Temperate Reefs Symposium in January (starred below), and two to three others will be presented at the Benthic Ecology Meetings in the spring of 2014.
 Datasets generated by synthetic efforts will be hosted at http://kelpecosystems.org.

 Creation of a New Research Network: The Kelp Ecosystem Ecology Network - A group of approximately 50 kelp forest scientists are working together to create a global experimental and observational network to evaluate the effects of climate change in kelp forest ecosystems.
 Initial funding request submitted in August of 2013 to NSF.

-Citizen Science Platform: Collaboration with Zooniverse to create a citizen science platform, “Kelp Hunters,” which will allow the public to look at Landsat photographs of coastal kelp-dominated areas around the globe from over a 30 year period (1983-2013).
+Citizen Science Platform: A collaboration with Zooniverse to create a citizen science platform, “Floating Forests,” which will allow the public to review at Landsat photographs of coastal kelp-dominated areas around the globe from over a 30 year period (1983-2013).
 Citizens will be asked to help identify the location and size by simply circling the patches of kelp forest that are easily detected by the human eye, but difficult for a computer to distinguish from sea foam.
 Floating Forests will be launched August 7, 2014.

 Works in Progress:

 - Global Synthesis of Climate Impacts on Kelp Forest Ecosystems (led by PI Byrnes)